 For example, if the parent lets you know that they have COVID-19, you can agree to adjust visitation so that it occurs after the whole household has a negative COVID test or something similar.
 If you and the other parent agree, you can easily make these minor adjustments—which is often the best way to deal with this unique situation.

-Keep in mind, however, there is no requirement that the other parent agrees to anything you have proposed that alters the current visitation schedule or parenting plan.
-If you want to force a change, you will have to involve the court.
+Keep in mind, however, that there is no requirement for the other parent to agree to anything you have proposed that alters the current visitation schedule.
+If you need to formalize a change or are facing resistance, you will have to involve the court, and it is best to do so with guidance from an experienced family law attorney in Arcadia.

 The court might be willing to change the current visitation plan if certain factors are met.
 For example, the court might consider things like: